Learn how to use Prismic with Next.js.

 - When viewing a Slice, click on the Simulate Slice button to see the Slice simulation in action.

-- In the Custom Types tab, see each Custom Type with all of its available Slices and fields
+- In the page types tab, see each page type with all of its available Slices and fields

-Slice Machine pushes your Slices and Custom Types up to the Editor for usage by your content team.
+Slice Machine pushes your Slices and page types up to the Editor for usage by your content team.
 Let's check out the Editor next.

 The Editor is the app your content team uses to write content for the website.
 Prismic hosts the Editor for you.